shanep/shanep.github.io/docs/cs155/hw/hw3.md

 :::

-To get credit for this assignment please submit the url to your published page to canvas

 There is no cost to publish a page so you do not need to pay GitHub or any other company money to complete this assignment!

+## Submitting

+To get credit for this assignment please submit the URL to your published page to the canvas assignment.
+Your grade will be updated after the due date (and late window) have passed.